Table of Contents

 ACH Zero-Dollar Prenotification

 The ACH Zero-Dollar Prenotification (aka, Prenote), has been around for a long time, (more than three decades).
 It is a proven method to verify whether an account is valid, but it is slow.
-A Prenote must be transmitted through the ACH network at least six (6) days before the actual ACH Transaction (also called the ACH entry), are scheduled to be processed.
+A Prenote must be transmitted through the ACH network at least six (6) days before the actual ACH Transaction (also called the ACH entry), is scheduled to be processed.
 ACH Zero-Dollar Pre notifications were initially developed as a means to set up an ACH Recurring Debit for a date in the future; think Insurance Payments every month.

 A Prenote is slow but accurate, and it still works on the premise “that the ACH transaction is good until told otherwise,” just like depositing a paper check.
 This is how the U.S. Banking and ACH Network works with the Federal Reserve.

 The problem with this method is that you may not know you have the wrong bank account for 3-4 days.
 It is 3-4 days because the RDFI (Receiving Depository Financial Institution), has up to three (3) days to respond to whether the Prenote was bad.
-Because of the wait time, you are forced to set up a “hold-time process.”
+Because of the wait time, you are forced to set up a “hold-time process”.
 Meaning the account holder is allowed to enter their ACH transaction online first, but the ACH transaction must be held to allow time for the ACH Prenote to process.

 In other words, you will need to decide when to “process the payment from your customer” based on the number of days with “no bad news” from the ACH Network.
 To make this a bit clearer, let’s say a hold-time process for a Prenote might be:

 - Hold the payment for one week (until next Monday).

 - If no ACH Return of the Prenote (after 3-4 business days), then process the payment from the customer.